projet-m2-siris-unistra/chatalk/blog/content/blog/protocols-conception/index.md

 #### Request Messages

 - Request messages are used by the server to check if the user is active or not.
-- The user can request archives which will be send in the same message as the data one.
+- The user can request archives which will be sent in the same message as the data one.
-- In case, the user changes his IP address (e.g. activate the mobile data and turn off the wifi), he can update his IP address.
-  - This means that the server will have to store multiple keys for the same user.
-  - When the address is updated, the client send an info request.
-  - The server will then send a "SendInfo" message (see Init messages).
+- In case the user changes his IP address (e.g. activate the mobile data and turn off the wifi), he can update his IP address. - This means that the server will have to store multiple keys for the same user. - When the address is updated, the client sends an info request. - The server will then send a "SendInfo" message (see Init messages).

 Messages Examples :